 April 16th, 2014

-GoPC has been named as a finalist for the 23rd Western Australian Information Technology & Telecommunication Awards (WAiTTA) in the New Products categy for its Rainmaker cloud platform.
+GoPC has been named as a finalist for the 23rd Western Australian Information Technology & Telecommunication Awards (WAiTTA) in the New Products category for its Rainmaker cloud platform.

-Rainmaker provides an ultra low-cost alterantive from traditional PC/Server networks that reduces Total Cost of Ownership by 70-90% through the delivery of virtual workstation and servers that are built in seconds, future-proofed with perpectual automatic upgrades and run on any screen or mobile device.
+Rainmaker provides an ultra low-cost alternative from traditional PC/Server networks that reduces Total Cost of Ownership by 70-90% through the delivery of virtual workstation and servers that are built in seconds, future-proofed with continuous automatic upgrades and run on any screen or mobile device.

-What makes GoPC’s rainmaker so unique is that it builds a new virtual machine (VM) every time a user logs in; all software is automatically updated and deployed in seconds to the user.
-GoPC also overcome the major virtualisation issue, known as a “boot storm” and is capable of deploying thousands of new VM’s within minutes.
+What makes GoPC’s Rainmaker so unique is that it builds a new virtual machine (VM) every time a user logs in; all software is automatically updated and deployed in seconds to the user.
+GoPC has also overcome a major virtualization issue known as a “boot storm” and is capable of deploying thousands of new VM’s within minutes.

 Graeme Speak, GoPC CEO/Founder said “We are delighted to be a finalist for the WAiTTA New Product Award.
 It provides recognition of the hard-work and creative energy our whole team has put into the development of GoPC Rainmaker.”

 I’ve been testing the new Rainmaker system for the last month and I’m so excited about how smooth the new experience is.
 This is an incredible new technology and removes all the obstacles to adoption which hampered our earlier users.

 I’m running my full suite of desktop applications and accessing 200 Gb of data files and email, with a completely normal desktop experience – and its running within a web browser tab.
 It is so cool and smooth to experience.
 Exactly the same as using a normal PC desktop with my favorites and personalised settings.